age-series/ElectricalAge2/CONTRIBUTING.md

 The following naming convention is to be used.

-* `master` – Branch that all of the developers work out of.
+* `dev` – Branch that all of the developers work out of.
+* `stable` - When applicable, stable releases of the code
 * `feature/(branch name)` – Branches created by developers that add new features

-We're using a rolling release strategy, so having multiple branches doesn't really help.
 Unit testing should be sufficient for watching for errors in the code.
 If a buf is found, push a fix and push a release.
-Releases will just be simple release tags/labels on the `master` branch.
+Releases will just be simple release tags/labels on the `dev` or `stable` branch.

 ## Licensing breakdown